 The second element that is essential in creating an ideal client experience is listening.
 It is amazing to see financial advisors that want to write everything down and take notes while a client is talking.
 Knowing what to say, by having a clear process or script to follow shows that you are paying attention to body language in a conversation.
 Having a pen in your hand tells people that you are only interested in taking notes for your purpose, not theirs.
 Your critical questions are a big part of your process.
 Knowing what to ask, when to ask it, listening and most importantly, understanding what they are saying, without a pen in your hand is all about the client experience.
 Related: How to Achieve a Deeper Relationship With Your Key Clients

-“The reason I record is because I’m very thorough.
+Do you record your meetings with ideal prospects?
+Elite financial advisors record their meetings so they can listen to them over and over to understand what the client is saying.
+Use Bill Bachrach’s scripted process to help you overcome the fear of recording.“The reason I record is because I’m very thorough.
 (Pause.)
 Do you know how you can watch a movie a second or third time and see things you missed the first time?”
 (Long pause for response.)
 “Well giving you advice about your money so you can achieve your goals is obviously much more important than a movie, so I want to make sure our advice is right for you.
 If we choose to work together, I’ll listen to this recording

 Elements of your process